 CORE Maintenance: Home Forward is committed to a cost effective approach to managing our public housing assets.
 As such, Home Forward has developed a balance of on-site capacity to perform property manager functions and basic maintenance/handyperson services, with more skilled services performed by a centralized group of trades and specialty staff (CORE maintenance).
 CORE maintenance performs services covering plumbing and electrical repairs, painting and pest control, as well as garbage and recycling.
 Although these maintenance functions are performed centrally, the decisions and control remains at the property level as it is the property manager and/or housing program manager who determines the level of service required from the CORE maintenance group.
 All services are provided on a fee for service basis.

 Procurement: Home Forward has adopted procurement policies that balance the need for expedient and on-site response through delegated authorization to site staff for purchases under $5,000.
 Purchases greater than this limit requires engaging central procurement.
-The Procurement staff are well trained in the special requirements of procuring goods and services for a federal program and provides necessary contract reporting requirements as well.
+The Procurement staff are well trained in the special requirements of procuring goods and services for a federal program as well as in the necessary contract reporting requirements.
 Central procurement services are part of Home Forward’s indirect overhead allocation.

-Human Resources: Along with the public housing program and its Section 8 voucher program, Home Forward has non-federal affordable properties, a development group, and locally funded rent assistance programs.
+Human Resources: Along with the public housing program and Section 8 voucher program, Home Forward has non-federal affordable properties, a development group, and locally funded rent assistance programs.
 Home Forward’s Human Resources department serves the entire agency and certain human resource activities that HUD would consider a direct cost, such as recruitment and pre-employment drug testing and screening, are centralized and are part of Home Forward’s indirect overhead allocation.
 Home Forward has determined that the cost of keeping extremely detailed records of HR activity for direct cost assignment exceeds the value received from such effort.

 Information Technology: Hardware and software costs will be directly charged to the appropriate cost objective when such costs are available and specific to that cost objective.
 When a reasonable measurement of such IT costs can be obtained, an allocation based on the number of users (computers, software applications, etc.) will be utilized to directly charge the cost objective.